Discover film and TV landmarks in Aberdeen and Aberdeenshire

 Head 20 miles north along the Banffshire coast to find the picturesque 17th century harbour of Portsoy the location for malt smuggling film Whisky Galore! starring James Cosmo and Eddie Izzard.

-Make an escape to the storybook surroundings of Craigevar Castle, where it’s been said to have been the inspiration for the Disney Castle with its mesmerising pink walls and tranquil setting.
+Make an escape to the storybook surroundings of Craigevar Castle, where it’s been said to have been Walt Disney's inspiration for the Disney Castle with its mesmerising pink walls and tranquil setting.

-One of our most Instagrammed castles, Dunnottar Castle, has captured the attention of location scouts set high above roaring waves and inspiring the design of Merida’s castle in Pixar animation Brave.
+One of our most iconic attractions in the North-east, Dunnottar Castle, has captured the attention of location scouts set high above roaring waves and inspiring the design of Merida’s castle in Pixar animation Brave.
 Dunnottar has been no stranger to famous faces either, doubling as 16th century Denmark for Mel Gibson in Hamlet and providing an eerie setting for Victor Frankenstein starring James McAvoy and Daniel Radcliffe.

 Captivating countryside

-Aberdeenshire’s breath-taking countryside was prominent in the movie adaptation of Lewis Grassic Gibbon’s Sunset Song filming at the village of Fettercairn, Invercauld Estate, Glenmuick Estate, Birsemore Lochmirror and Glen Tanar estate.
+Aberdeenshire’s breathtaking countryside was prominent in the movie adaptation of Lewis Grassic Gibbon’s Sunset Song, with scenes filmed in the village of Fettercairn, Invercauld Estate, Glenmuick Estate, Birsemore Lochmirror and Glen Tanar estate.

 Moving further west from Glen Tanar to Mar Lodge where the rich landscape of the Cairngorms National Park acted as the backdrop for Tom Hardy’s plane take-over in the opening scene of The Dark Knight Rises.

-The Poldullie Bridge in Strathdon is the latest addition to our local movie location, acting as a recurring feature in Mary Queen of Scots starring Saoirse Ronan, Margot Robbie and David Tennant.
+The Poldullie Bridge in Strathdon is a newer addition to our local movie location, acting as a recurring feature in Mary Queen of Scots starring Saoirse Ronan, Margot Robbie and David Tennant.

 Aberdeen turned Hollywood

-Scotland's third-largest city has also been host to Hollywood blockbusters as recent as this year.
-In February, the streets of Aberdeen were transformed into Cold War-era Russia for the new 'Tetris' film starring Taron Egerton.
+Scotland's third largest city has also been host to Hollywood blockbusters!
+In February 2021, the streets of Aberdeen were transformed into Cold War era Russia for the new 'Tetris' film starring Taron Egerton.

 Aberdeen spires 1

 Wherever you are in the North-east, you’ll never be too far away from a blockbuster location to visit.
-Discover more about the locations in our film-spotting itinerary here.
+Discover more about the locations in our film-spotting itinerary.